clarktrimble/ba-blog/content/blog/stator/index.md

 }
 ```

-We're specifying which stats to collect as a variable in our runtime package.
+We're specifying which stats to collect as a variable in the `runtime` package.
-Simple stuff, but it's fun to think about a use case where we had a need to handle dynamically ala [ConfigState](https://clarktrimble.online/blog/configstate/).
+Totally unconfigurable, sigh, but quite workable for many cases.

 Go forth and collect!: